Frequently Asked Questions

 What does my home insurance have to do with this?

 Most homeowners use their home or property insurance to help pay for repairs after a catastrophic event.
 After all, that is why you have the policy.
-At Regal, it is our job to make sure that your insurance is used as effectively as possible for your benefit.
+At Regal, it is our job to make sure that your insurance is used as effectively and fairly as possible for your benefit.

 Don’t insurance companies always pay for what I need when I file a claim?